the-paid-actor/dcs-dtc/README.md

 # In-cockpit Controls

-The mod features usage of unused cockpit buttons in DCS to show/hide the app, and to upload the preset.
+The mod features usage of unused cockpit buttons in DCS to show/hide the app, and to upload the preset. **Keep in mind** that the commands to show the app only works if the app is already running and DCS not in exclusive full screen or VR mode.

 ## Viper